flueke/mesy_xia_ana/README.md

-# mesytec-mvlc listfile to TTree
+# mesytec-mvlc listfile to ROOT TTree for Xiaokang Xia

 This is example code showing how to use mesytec-mvlc to read a listfile, extract contained data and write data to a ROOT TTree.
 Docker is used to make it easy to test with different ubuntu and/or ROOT versions.

-### Changes from the original code
+## Changes from the original code

 * GUI code is disabled for now, only the runCLI tool remains.
 I had issues correctly building the ROOT dictionary so I removed everything that's not